Pilotship Founder and CEO 2017 - Current

 Exfm is a social music service that makes it incredibly easy to discover new music while browsing the web, organize that music and share it with all your friends.
 Exfm was founded in March, 2010 in New York City.
-It has received funding from Spark Capital, Betaworks, Founder Collective and Dave Morgan.
+It received funding from Spark Capital, Betaworks, Founder Collective and Dave Morgan and was acquired by Rhapsody in July 2014.

 NYU Adjunct Professor 2011 - 2012